Objective and Description

 - A balanced but non-specialized program of advanced study in aerodynamics, astronautics, flight dynamics, structural analysis, propulsion, and fluid mechanics, with emphasis on experimental techniques and modern mathematical analysis.

 Requirements and Courses

-- There is no foreign langurage requirement for the Ph.D.
+- There is no foreign language requirement for the Ph.D.

 - Diagnostic Exam: All students entering the Ph.D. program are required to take the Ph.D.
 Diagnostic Exam.
-Students admitted into AE Ph.D. program with MS degree in Aerospace Engineering or equivalent must take the diagnostic exam at the end of the 1st semester.
+Students admitted into Aerospace Engineering Ph.D. program with a Master of Science degree in aerospace engineering or equivalent must take the diagnostic exam at the end of the first semester.
 This exam is offered twice per year, during the week preceding the start of classes for the fall and spring semesters.
-Possible outcomes of this evaluation are: 1) continuation in the doctoral program, 2) approval to continue with certain specified remedial work, 3) failure with approval to retake, 4) termination in the program.
+Possible outcomes of this evaluation are: 1) continuation in the doctoral program, 2) approval to continue with certain specified remedial work, 3) failure with approval to retake, 4) termination from the program.

 - Comprehensive Exam: Students are eligible to take the comprehensive examination after satisfying all requirements stipulated by the Diagnostic Exam Committee and giving evidence to their doctoral committee of adequate academic achievement by having completed all or most coursework requirements.
 The comprehensive examination is used to determine if the student has the necessary background and specialization required for the dissertation research and if the student can organize and conduct the research.
 An applicant must pass this examination to be admitted to candidacy for the Ph.D. degree.